Read time 8 minutes

 Note: Again, mention the Server name and authentication method in this step as well.

-To make sure, that the tables you selected will be created in the destination database, click on the Edit Mappings button and tick the Create destination table option.
+To ensure that the tables you’ve chosen are generated in the destination database, click the Edit Mappings button, and check the Create destination table option.

 If selected more than one table to copy to the destination database, click on Edit Mappings again, and check for all tables one after the other.